wcgordon1/TustinRecruiting/src/content/jobs/tr-bdr---tech-sales-portland-bdr--cxb7wp.md

 ---
 position: BDR - Tech Sales
 description: >-
-  ## Position Overview

-  The Business Development Representative (BDR) role in our tech sales team is an entry-level position based in Portland, OR, ideal for ambitious individuals looking to kick-start their career in the thriving tech industry.
+  Position Overview The Business Development Representative (BDR) role in our tech sales team is an entrylevel position based in Portland, OR, ideal for ambitious individuals looking to kickstart their career in the thriving tech industry.
 Our BDRs work within the dynamic world of SaaS, engaging with enterprise software companies, cloud platforms, and B2B tech organizations.
   Positioned at the forefront of our sales strategy, our BDRs are instrumental in generating leads, nurturing client rela...
 location: 'Portland, OR'
 team: Software
 schedule: Standard Business Hours